leonlynch/libargp/README.md

 [Gnulib](https://www.gnu.org/software/gnulib/) is copyright
-[Free Software Foundation](https://www.fsf.org/) and this project extracts `libargp` under the LGPL v3 license.
+[Free Software Foundation](https://www.fsf.org/) and this project extracts `libargp` under the LGPL v3 or later license.

 Helpers in this project are copyright 2022-2025 [Leon Lynch](https://github.com/leonlynch).

-This project itself is also licensed under the terms of the LGPL v3 license.
+This project itself is also licensed under the terms of the LGPL v3 or later license.
 See [LICENSE](https://github.com/leonlynch/libargp/blob/master/LICENSE) file.